A #DonaldTrumpJr Affair With #AubreyODay Doesn't Sound Amicable

 “[Don Jr] pursued her.
 It was him who chased her.
 He told her that his marriage was already in the process of dissolving.
 I think his marriage to Vanessa was over long before Aubrey came along.”

-Donald Trump Jr Met Aubrey O’Day While Working On Celebrity Apprentice
+Donald Trump Jr. Met Aubrey O’Day While Working On Celebrity Apprentice

-Another source said when Donald Trump Sr found out about the relationship Don Jr was having with Aubrey O’Day, he told him to “knock it off.”
-Donald Trump Jr was reportedly pressured to stay in his marriage to Vanessa Trump.
+Another source said that when Donald Trump Sr. found out about the relationship Don Jr. was having with Aubrey O’Day, he told him to “knock it off.”
+Donald Trump Jr. was reportedly pressured to stay in his marriage to Vanessa Trump.

 On election night in 2016, Aubrey O’Day tweeted a cryptic message that now makes sense.